Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 It focuses on vital functionsVital functions are essential bodily functions necessary to sustain life.
 These include breathing, heart rate, blood pressure, body temperature, and level of consciousness..

-In very severe intoxications, chelating agents are used to bind lead and convert it into a water-soluble form, thus facilitating its excretion via the kidneys.
+In very severe intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment., chelating agents are used to bind lead and convert it into a water-soluble form, facilitating excretion via the kidneys.

 Supplement

-The treatment of lead poisoning in dogs and cats requires a comprehensive therapeutic approach based on several pillars: preventing further lead intake, removing already absorbed lead, and symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. for the damage incurred.
+Treating lead poisoning in dogs and cats requires a comprehensive therapeutic approach based on several pillars: stopping further lead intake, removing lead that has already been absorbed, and symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. for the damage that has occurred.

-The first and most important measure is the identification and eliminationElimination refers to the process by which waste products and toxins are removed from the body.
-This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin. of the lead source.
-In cases of ingested foreign bodies, endoscopic or surgical removal may be necessary.
-If the foreign body has not been in the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract for long, inducing vomiting by the veterinarian may be advisable.
+The first and most important measure is identifying and eliminating the lead source.
+If foreign bodies have been swallowed, endoscopic or surgical removal may be necessary.
+If the foreign body has not been in the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract for long, inducing Vomiting by the veterinarian may be useful.
 If the fur is contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
-In veterinary medicine, this can affect food, water, toys, or the environment., it must be thoroughly cleaned to prevent further intake through grooming.
+In veterinary medicine, this can affect food, water, toys, or the environment., it must be cleaned thoroughly to prevent further intake through grooming.

 Symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. is based on the existing clinical manifestations:
+Therapies can be medicinal, surgical, or through other medical interventions. is guided by the clinical manifestations present:

 - In severe anemia, a blood transfusion may be indicated